rwxrob/zet/20211117204626/README.md

 is one such example.
 Their fix, among other things, was to hack `apt` to change its behavior so that it doesn't even give people the option to remove "essential" things.
-That act alone (without the fail that precipitated it) demonstrates a very troubling mindset on the part of the PopOS designers that I simply do not want to encourage any longer.
+That act alone (without the fail that precipitated it) demonstrates a very troubling we-know-better-than-the-debian-team mindset on the part of the PopOS designers that I simply do not want to encourage any longer.

 PopOS also had some funky stupid problem with the nVidia driver that caused my desktop to blacken preventing access to any applications.
 I